Free Mortgage Assessment. Hurry Up!!!

 Can I get a home loan if I’m on a temporary visa?

 Yes.
 Subject to meeting certain criteria, you can get a home loan while living as a temporary resident.
-You are more likely to be approved if you have at least 12 months left on your visa, have a stable employment and income history plus a history of genuine savings.
-Your borrowing capacity will be lower than permanent residents and citizens, with a maximum of 80% of the property’s value and before buying property you will need to apply to the Foreign Investment Review Board (FIRB).
+You are more likely to be approved for a home loan if you have at least 12 months left on your visa, have a stable employment and income history, with a good debt to income ratio plus a history of genuine savings.
+Your borrowing capacity will be lower than that of permanent residents and citizens, with a maximum of 80% of the property’s value, and before buying property, you will need to apply to the Foreign Investment Review Board (FIRB).

 What is the Foreign Investment Review Board (FIRB)?

-The Foreign Investment Review Board (FIRB) regulates foreign investments into Australia and has the ability to approve or decline applications to investment.
-To apply for approval to buy residential or commercial property you will need to pay through the Australian Tax Office website and pay a fee.
+The Foreign Investment Review Board (FIRB) regulates foreign investments into Australia and has the ability to approve or decline applications for investment.
+To apply for approval to buy residential or commercial property, you will need to pay through the Australian Tax Office website and pay a fee.

 Do banks and other lenders care what visa I’m on?

 Yes.
-The visa that you are on makes a difference to whether or not you can obtain a home loan.
-If you are unsure which visa holders qualify for home loans get in touch with us so we can advise you.
-Lenders will only lend up to 90% of the home value to temporary visa holders unless you are applying for a joint loan with an Australian citizen or permanent resident and then you can borrow up to 95% of the property value.
+The visa that you are on makes a difference in whether or not you can obtain a home loan.
+If you are unsure which visa holders qualify for home loans, get in touch with us so we can advise you.
+Lenders will only lend up to 90% of the home value to temporary visa holders unless you are applying for a joint loan with an Australian citizen or permanent resident, and then you can borrow up to 95% of the property value.

 How much can I borrow?

-Typically if you are on a temporary visa you can only borrow 80-90% of the property value.
-That increases to 95% if you are applying with a permanent resident or Australian citizen.
+Typically, if you are on a temporary visa, you can only borrow 80-90% of the property value.
+That increases to 95% if you are applying as a permanent resident or Australian citizen.

 Are you on a spousal visa?